Valerie Cooper: Publication history

-Valerie Cooper was created by Chris Claremont and John Romita Jr., and first appeared in The Uncanny X-Men #176 (Dec.
+Valerie Cooper was created by Chris Claremont and John Romita Jr., and first appeared in The Uncanny X-Men No. 176 (Dec.
 1983).

-Dr. Valerie Cooper received an entry in The Official Handbook of the Marvel Universe Update '89 #2.
+The character received an entry in The Official Handbook of the Marvel Universe Update '89 No. 2.

-She appeared sporadically as a secondary character, often an antagonist, in various Marvel series through the 1980s, primarily Uncanny X-Men (written by Claremont) and Captain America (written by Mark Gruenwald).
-When writer Peter David and artist Larry Stroman took over X-Factor in 1991, they added Cooper as a major character, and she was featured in the majority of the series until its cancellation in 1998.
+She appeared sporadically as a secondary character, often an antagonist, in various Marvel series through the 1980s, primarily Uncanny X-Men written by Claremont and Captain America written by Mark Gruenwald.
+Writer Peter David and artist Larry Stroman took over X-Factor in 1991 to which Cooper is added as a major character and she was featured in the series' majority until its cancellation in 1998.

 The character reached additional prominence in the mid-2000s, appearing in dozens of issues in 2006 at the height of Marvel's "Decimation" and "Civil War" events.
-Also in 2006, Peter David returned to write a relaunched X-Factor and eventually featured her in the series during the period 2007-2009.
-In the 2010s she made few appearances.
+David returned to write a relaunched X-Factor in 2006 and eventually featured her character in the series during 2007-2009.
+She made few appearances in the 2010s.

 Fictional character biography

-Dr. Valerie Cooper was originally a special National Security Advisor on national security issues, which include metahuman affairs.
-Originally, Valerie Cooper took a hard-line concern on the problem of the threat that superhumans and mutants posed to the United States.
+Dr. Valerie Cooper was a special National Security Advisor on national security issues, which include superhuman affairs.
+Originally, she took a hard-line concern on the problem of the threat that superhumans and mutants posed to the United States.

 Freedom Force

-This position changed slightly when Valerie Cooper oversaw Mystique's team, the former Brotherhood of Mutants, which operated as government agents under the new name of Freedom Force.
-Around this time Cooper was also involved in a project to create government sponsored superheroes which resulted in the creation of the second version of Spider-Woman (Julia Carpenter) as well as three villains that would become her enemies Deathweb.
+This position changed slightly when Cooper oversaw Mystique's former Brotherhood of Mutants, which operated as government agents as the Freedom Force.
+Around this time, Cooper was also involved in a project to create government sponsored superheroes which resulted in Julia Carpenter as the second Spider-Woman as well as three villains that would become her enemies Deathweb.
 Carpenter would subsequently be assigned by Cooper to join Freedom Force.

-Meanwhile, Valerie Cooper and the Commission were directly involved in the events of the government demanding the identity of Captain America under the argument that he was their property.
-With Steve Rogers giving up the identity of Captain America, Cooper supervised the recruitment of John Walker and Battlestar.
-The two of them became the new Captain America and the new Bucky, respectively.
-Valerie Cooper's next duty was to hire Forge, to create a machine to detect mutant powers.
+Meanwhile, Cooper and the Commission on Superhuman Activities were directly involved in the events of the government demanding the Captain America identity under the argument of being their property; Steve Rogers gives up the Captain America identity, and Cooper supervises the recruitment of John Walker and Battlestar as the new Captain America and the new Bucky respectively.
+Cooper's next duty was to hire Forge to create a machine to detect mutant powers.

 The Freedom Force project was shut down when several members were killed while others were missing after being abandoned in Kuwait.
-During the Muir Island Saga, Cooper's mind fell under the control of the Shadow King.
-Valerie was ordered by the Shadow King to shoot Mystique but fought the command and ended up turning the gun on herself.
-Val was critically injured, but survived.
-Mystique, with the aid of Nick Fury and S.H.I.E.L.D. hypnotists, went undercover as Val in an attempt to foil the Shadow King.
-It wasn't until the defeat of the Shadow King, by the X-Men and X-Factor, that Mystique and Cooper were able to return to their own lives.
+During the Muir Island Saga, Cooper's mind fell under the Shadow King's control.
+The Shadow King ordered Cooper to shoot Mystique, but she refused and shot herself instead.
+She was critically injured but survived.
+Mystique, with the aid of Nick Fury and S.H.I.E.L.D. hypnotists, went undercover as Cooper in an attempt to foil the Shadow King.
+It was not until the Shadow King's defeat by the X-Men and X-Factor that Mystique and Cooper were able to return to their own lives.